vancluever/terraform-provider-acme/website/docs/dns_providers/glesys.html.markdown

 ---
 layout: "acme"
-page_title: "ACME: GleSYS DNS Challenge Provider"
+page_title: "ACME: Glesys DNS Challenge Provider"
 sidebar_current: "docs-acme-dns-providers-glesys"
 description: |-
   Provides a resource to manage certificates on an ACME CA.
 ---

-# GleSYS DNS Challenge Provider
+# Glesys DNS Challenge Provider

-The `glesys` DNS challenge provider can be used to perform DNS challenges for the [`acme_certificate`][resource-acme-certificate] resource with [GleSYS][provider-service-page].
+The `glesys` DNS challenge provider can be used to perform DNS challenges for the [`acme_certificate`][resource-acme-certificate] resource with [Glesys][provider-service-page].

 [resource-acme-certificate]: /docs/providers/acme/r/certificate.html
 [provider-service-page]: https://glesys.com/